samuel-lucas6/Cahir/README.md

-    -f, --password-file <FILE>    Your master password stored as a file (omit for interactive entry) -k, --keyfile <FILE>          Your pepper stored as a file -g, --generate <FILE>         Randomly generate a keyfile with the specified file name -y, --yubikey                 Use your YubiKey for challenge-response -m, --modify-slot             Set up a challenge-response YubiKey slot -c, --counter <COUNTER>       The counter for when a site password needs to be changed (default is 1) -l, --length <LENGTH>         The length of the derived site password (default is 20 characters or 8 words) -a, --lowercase               Include lowercase characters in the derived site password
+    -f, --password-file <FILE>    Your master password stored as a file (omit for interactive entry) -k, --keyfile <FILE>          Your pepper stored as a file -g, --generate <FILE>         Randomly generate a keyfile with the specified file name -y, --yubikey [SLOT]          Use your YubiKey for challenge-response (defaults to slot 2) -m, --modify-slot [SLOT]      Set up a challenge-response YubiKey slot -c, --counter <COUNTER>       The counter for when a site password needs to be changed (default is 1) -l, --length <LENGTH>         The length of the derived site password (default is 20 characters or 8 words) -a, --lowercase               Include lowercase characters in the derived site password